Frequently asked questions

 What if I am not satisfied with my examination results?

-You should contact the mining competence team on 02 4063 6461.
+You should contact us via email at email@example.com or call us on 1300 814 609 (option 2 then 3).
 We will provide you with feedback and comments on your assessment outcome.
-If you are still not satisfied, you can complete our Application to request an exam review on the Resources Regulator Portal within 28 days from the date you were advised of your exam result.
+If you are still not satisfied, you can complete a review of examination outcome on the Resources Regulator Portal within 28 days from the date you were advised of your exam result.

 There is a fee for review which is detailed in our Fact sheet: Examination fee schedule (PDF, 246.32 KB).
 You must include the reasons why you believe your exam results were wrong, made in error or were otherwise inadequate.

 Can I get my overseas or inter-state qualifications recognised?